LeonidShv/LeonidShv/README.md

 ### 👋 My name is Leonid Shvab, I got my general education at the college and at university of KNU.
 During my scientific activities related to artificial neuron, I began to study programming.
 At the moment I've tried some online platforms such as Prometheus, Stepik, FreeCodeCamp and others.
-The last course was a theoretical online course from Epam on Front End.
+The last course was a theoretical online course from Epam on Front End.<br/>

 My | Projects
 ------------ | -------------